-DCGA of yeast ABC transporters suggested future extensions in the targeted genes and considered phenotypes.
+XGA of yeast ABC transporters suggested future extensions in the targeted genes and considered phenotypes.
 For example, we hypothesized that some negative influences on Pdr5 may be mediated by a Pdr1-dependent transcriptional response (Kolaczkowska et al., 2008).
-The pooled design allows for en masse deletion of PDR1, thereby expanding the DCGA targets to explicitly test the extent of its mediating role.
-A DCGA with high-content phenotyping would provide a richer profile of the cellular response to ABC transporter perturbation (Khakhina et al., 2015).
+The pooled design allows for en masse deletion of PDR1, thereby expanding the XGA targets to explicitly test the extent of its mediating role.
+A XGA with high-content phenotyping would provide a richer profile of the cellular response to ABC transporter perturbation (Khakhina et al., 2015).
 For example, while no evidence of a transcriptional response was found when deleting only YBT1 and YCF1, both genes have been shown to catalyze the movement of substrates from the cytosol to the vacuole (Sousa et al., 2015), and might act to competitively sequester Pdr5 efflux products.
 The use of fluorescence-conjugated drugs (Benhamou et al., 2017), coupled with the ability to image and genotype multi-knockout strains (Emanuel et al., 2017) could be used to test for this at scale.
 Interestingly, the complex influence between ABC transporters described here is also evident in mammals.
 For example, ABCC3 increases in expression when ABCC2 is disrupted in Dubin-Johnson Syndrome (Donner and Keppler, 2001; König et al., 1999), and ABCG5/ABCG8 both increase in expression when ABCG2 (a protein that confers breast cancer xenobiotic resistance in humans) is knocked out in mice (Huls et al., 2008).
-An analogous DCGA of human ABC transporters may permit better understanding of their roles not only in the drug response and chemotherapeutic resistance, but in numerous diseases (Huls et al., 2008).
+An analogous XGA of human ABC transporters may permit better understanding of their roles not only in the drug response and chemotherapeutic resistance, but in numerous diseases (Huls et al., 2008).

 We showed that computational tools can be used to construct and evaluate genotype-to-phenotype models from complex genetic relationships.
 This is in contrast to insight extracted from automated epistasis analysis, which often aims to mine genetic interactions for evidence of biologically-ordered pairs rather than construct explanatory models of all observed interactions (Angeles-Albores et al., 2018; Boettcher et al., 2018; Fischer et al., 2015; Phenix et al., 2011; St Onge et al., 2007).
 In addition to ordered pairs, many genetic interactions can also arise from the effects of genes on unobserved ‘hidden’ variables that mediate the measured phenotype (Otwinowski et al., 2018).
 For example, we could model that complex negative interactions may occur when deleting multiple ABC transporters that each independently affect (unobserved) drug efflux.
 Neural networks offer an expressive way to define genotype-to-phenotype models that can learn directed non-linear relationships amongst potentially vast numbers of biologically-motivated hidden variables (Ma et al., 2018).
 While even biologically-motivated neural network models can easily grow complex and challenging to interpret, here we showed that they can be carefully constructed using directly-interpretable parameters (e.g. ‘activity’, ‘influence’, and ‘efflux’), and then iteratively expanded as needed.
-Transporters with few or no weights in our model are likely to show a more defined role when DCGA is extended to conditions where they have a greater functional impact.
+Transporters with few or no weights in our model are likely to show a more defined role when XGA is extended to conditions where they have a greater functional impact.
 Even within the conditions tested here, further extensions of the neural network model may incorporate genes with complex positive genetic interactions but no network weights.
-Further deep combinatorial profiling, as well as richer phenotyping that measures states of variables mediating the measured phenotype rather than relying on indirect inference, can be used to learn more detailed genotype-to-phenotype relationships.
-In general, future availability of DCGA data can be used to develop rich genotype-to-phenotype models that may help functionally dissect and understand systems in many living organisms.
+Further XGA, as well as richer phenotyping that measures states of variables mediating the measured phenotype rather than relying on indirect inference, can be used to learn more detailed genotype-to-phenotype relationships.
+In general, future availability of XGA data can be used to develop rich genotype-to-phenotype models that may help functionally dissect and understand systems in many living organisms.

 Materials and Methods